Rules: Pyaar Ka Superhit Formula: Synopsis

 She follows all these rules and finally makes him fall in love with her.
-But she then realizes that she does not love him and that she forced him into loving her by following the rules.
+But then she realizes that she does not love him and that she forced him into loving her by following the rules.
 She feels very bad about what she has done, and breaks up with him.
 Vikram feels manipulated and is heartbroken.
 But as time passes, Radha realizes that she does actually love him and becomes very depressed.
 Time passes by, and one day Vikram visits her home when she isn't home, and ends up accidentally seeing all of his pictures that she has and realizes that she does love him.
-He is super thrilled and tries to win her back.
-But she is still depressed and keeps denying her love for him.
+He is super thrilled and tries to win her back, but she is still depressed and keeps denying her love for him.
 One day while filming a movie, Radha accidentally ends up in a hot air balloon in life-threatening danger.
-Vikram jumps into the balloon and saves her and they both profess their love for each other, as the balloon floats away.
+Vikram jumps into the balloon and saves her, and they both profess their love for each other as the balloon floats away.